Slack API Terms of Service | Legal

 API Access

 Your license to access our APIs is limited and subject to compliance with the Slack Application Developer Policy and Slack’s Brand Guidelines.
 You must use the APIs only in accordance with this Contract and the Slack API documentation (“Documentation”).
-You must also comply with the Acceptable Use Policy.
+You must also comply with and maintain policies for your Application reasonably in line with the Acceptable Use Policy, but You shall not be responsible for violations by customers or end users.
 Further, you will not: (A) access our APIs in violation of any law or regulation; (B) access our APIs in any manner that (i) compromises, breaks or circumvents any of our technical processes or security measures associated with the Services, (ii) poses a security vulnerability to customers or users of the Services, (iii) tests the vulnerability of our systems or networks, unless expressly authorized under a Slack security testing or bug bounty program, or (iv) undermines the Services’ access controls, such as by exposing private channel data to a user without access; (C) access our APIs in order to replicate or compete with the Services; (D) attempt to reverse engineer or otherwise derive source code, trade secrets, or know-how of our APIs or Services; or (E) attempt to use our APIs in a manner that exceeds rate limits, or constitutes excessive or abusive usage.

 Our Right to Suspend Access and Audit